tmux-python/tmuxp/doc/about.rst

 **Inlining / shorthand configuration** All three support short-hand and simplified markup for panes that have one command.

+**Maturity and stability** As of 2016, all three are considered stable, well tested and adopted.

 Missing
 ~~~~~~~

-**Stability** tmuxinator and teamocil are far more stable and
-well-developed than tmuxp.

 **Version support** tmuxp only supports ``tmux >= 1.8``.
 Teamocil and
 tmuxinator may have support for earlier versions.